Jaeger-LeCoultre occupies a peculiar space within haute horlogerie, and if you know how to read it, that peculiarity creates real opportunity.

 Sentiment – Collector demand and brand perception

-Based on comprehensive analysis of global secondary market data from leading platforms and collector forums.
-VDI composite scores represent the average of the five metrics, providing a holistic view of each model’s investment potential.
-Higher scores indicate stronger investment profile across all measured dimensions.
+Scores are based on comprehensive analysis of global secondary market data drawn from leading platforms and collector forums.
+VDI composite scores represent the average of the five metrics, giving you a holistic view of each model’s investment potential.
+Higher scores signal a stronger investment profile across all measured dimensions.

 Key Investment Insights: